Xilinx/Vitis_Libraries/quantitative_finance/docs/src/index.rst

     Host Executable: L2/tests/GarmanKohlhagenEngine/bin_#PLATFORM/gk_test.exe
     Kernel Packaged Binary: L2/tests/GarmanKohlhagenEngine/xclbin_#PLATFORM_#TARGET/gk_kernel.xclbin #ARGS

-This flow can be used to verify functional correctness in hardware and enable real world performance to be measured.
+This flow can be used to verify functional correctness in hardware and enable real-world performance to be measured.